madzharov/ministra-install-ubuntu-20.04/README.md

 Accordingly, during the installation, when executing the last command, phing will ask you for the root password for MySQL, enter the password you set on line 17

-You can access your stalker portal at: http: // ipadres / stalker_portal The username and password to log in to the portal are your default
+You can access your stalker portal at: http://ipadres/stalker_portal The username and password to log in to the portal are your default
 ```
 Login: admin
 pass: 1
 ```

 [![Donate](https://img.shields.io/badge/Donate-PayPal-blue.svg)](https://www.paypal.com/donate?hosted_button_id=4H8VAGMLW5RMA) - You can make one-time donations via PayPal.
 I'll probably buy a coffe. :coffee: Thanks! :heart: